 Standard Brush-finished Concrete: Penetrating sealers are best for regular brush-finished concrete as they’re a low-maintenance way to provide freeze-thaw protection and don’t cause the concrete to become slippery.

 Aggregate Finished Concrete: At A-1, we believe penetrating sealers are the best for aggregate as it requires less maintenance and offers freeze-thaw protection, but topical sealers are more commonly used and associated with sealing aggregate.

-Stamped Concrete: Topical sealers are most commonly used for stamped concrete because when the concrete is finished a topical sealer is applied to give it a shine.
+Stamped Concrete: Topical sealers are most commonly used for stamped concrete because when the concrete is finished, a topical sealer can give it a shine.
 Once a topical sealer is used, you will most likely have to continue to use a topical sealer.

 Experience and Skill Required